parano/CritterSafari/README.md

 *  The tangible programming interface(including Blocks and Boards)
 *  The server application that read and host the data

 This repository include all the code for the iPad game and the web server(under the ```CritterSafariServer``` folder).
+We used [Cocos2d-JS](http://www.cocos2d-x.org/wiki/Cocos2d-JS) game engine to create the iPad game.
+The server side is implemented using NodeJS.

-The tangible interface is implemented with two Arduinos, the code can be found [here](https://github.com/tarhata/CritterSafariBoard_arduino).
+The tangible interface is implemented with two Arduino UNO boards, one for the settings board and one for the programming board.
+The way we identify different blocks is through giving each type of blocks a different resistor, and using the analog reading on arduino to differentiate them.
+The related code can be found [here](https://github.com/tarhata/CritterSafariBoard_arduino).

-We used [Cocos2d-JS](http://www.cocos2d-x.org/wiki/Cocos2d-JS) game engine to create the iPad game, and NodeJS for the data server.

 ![prototype](readmeImages/functional_prototype.png 'prototype')

-##Team members

-Punchet Sangnil - UX Design

-Chaoyu Yang - Technology Implementation

-Gwenyth Hardiman - UX Researcher

-Tarhata Guiamelon - Project Manager, Strategist

-David Yang - Visual & Communication Design
+A video demo for this functioanl prototype is working in process, we will update soon!